 Income Statement Comparison

-In this section, I present a comparative analysis of the income statements for Autodesk, Inc. (ADSK) and Bentley Systems, Incorporated (BSY) for their most recent fiscal years.
+The table below provides a side-by-side comparison of key income statement metrics for Autodesk, Inc. and Bentley Systems, Incorporated for their most recent fiscal years.

 MetricAutodesk, Inc. (ADSK)Bentley Systems, Incorporated (BSY)